 Generally speaking, all personality traits (or overleaves) are neutral.
 They can be applied positively or negatively, but in themselves they are neither positive nor negative.
 Personality traits are merely different ways of being.

-chief feature [1] is different.
+A chief feature [1] is different.
 A chief feature is negative by nature.

 A chief feature is a dominant negative attitude — a defensive and potentially destructive pattern of thinking, feeling and acting.
 We could also call it a constraining factor or personal stumbling block.